-Through the leadership of the African Union, African countries have charted their long-term development roadmap called Agenda 2063.
-This development strategy seeks to transform Africa into an "integrated, prosperous and peaceful Africa, driven by its own citizens and representing a dynamic force in the global arena" by 2063.
+Through the leadership of the African Union, African countries have charted their longterm development roadmap called Agenda 2063.
+This development strategy seeks to

+Our paramount role at AFIDEP is to ensure that decisionmakers have access to and consider the most relevant and robust research evidence whenever they make policy decisions. transform Africa into an "integrated, prosperous and peaceful Africa, driven by its own citizens and representing a dynamic force in the global arena" by 2063.
 The strategy recognises the role of these population dynamics in the envisaged socioeconomic transformation and specifically seeks to unleash the full potential of youth and women to boost socioeconomic development in Africa.